Last Updated on November 10, 2023 by admin

 Ambedkar Park in Lucknow

-This Park is a tribute to some social reformers like Dr. Ambedkar, Jyotirao Phule, Kanshi Ram, Narayana Guru, and many others.
-Social reformers who battled for equality and social justice, this park makes an honor as Ambedkar Park, a 107-acre public park and memorial in Gomti Nagar.
-The park’s most distinguishing feature is that it has its construction entirely with the red sandstone of Rajasthan.
-Similarly, The Ambedkar Stupa, Pratibimb Sthal with 62 elephant statues, the museum, and the Dr. Bhimrao Ambedkar Samajik Parivartan Gallery are among the prominent attractions.
+This park is a tribute to some social reformers like Dr. Ambedkar, Jyotirao Phule, Kanshi Ram, Narayana Guru, and many others.
+Social reformers who battled for equality and social justice, this park makes an honour as Ambedkar Park, a 107-acre public park and memorial in Gomti Nagar.
+The park’s most distinguishing feature is that it was constructed entirely with the red sandstone of Rajasthan.
+Similarly, the Ambedkar Stupa, Pratibimb Sthal with 62 elephant statues, the museum, and the Dr. Bhimrao Ambedkar Samajik Parivartan Gallery are among the prominent attractions.

 Nawab Wahid Ali Shah Zoological Garden